menu

 Occupations and Workforce

-When you are in Uriah, you'll notice that it is more blue-collar than most other communities in America.
-47.89% of Uriah’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Uriah is a blue-collar town, with 47.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Uriah is a town of production and manufacturing workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Uriah who work in healthcare (17.61%), office and administrative support (12.68%), and business and financial occupations (11.27%).

 Setting & Lifestyle